dotnet-presentations/blazor-workshop/notes/speaker-notes.md

    and talk about pros/cons and capabilities of each
  - Possible also demo deploying to Azure

-## Appendix A: EventCallback - suppliment to part 04
+## Appendix A: EventCallback - supplement to part 04

 First, we need to review how event dispatching interacts with rendering.
-Components will automatically re-render (update the DOM) when their parameters have changed, or when they recieve an event (like `@onclick`).
+Components will automatically re-render (update the DOM) when their parameters have changed, or when they receive an event (like `@onclick`).
 This generally works for the most common cases.
 This also makes sense because it would be infeasible to rerender the entire UI each time an event happens - Blazor has to make a decision about what part of the UI should update.

-An event handler is attached to a .NET `Delegate` and the component that recieves the event notification is defined by [`Delegate.Target`](https://docs.microsoft.com/en-us/dotnet/api/system.delegate.target?view=netframework-4.8#System_Delegate_Target).
+An event handler is attached to a .NET `Delegate` and the component that receives the event notification is defined by [`Delegate.Target`](https://docs.microsoft.com/en-us/dotnet/api/system.delegate.target?view=netframework-4.8#System_Delegate_Target).
 Roughly-defined, if the delegate represents an instance method of some object, then the `Target` will be the object instance whose method is being invoked.

 In the following example the event handler delegate is `TestComponent.Clicked` and the `Delegate.Target` is the instance of `TestComponent`.